 3. Do a Self-Assessment:

 I recommend doing self-assessments on a regular basis.
 A good place to start is using the myIDP tool.
 This will help you create a timeline, a to-do-list and keep you on top of your new career goals.
-When I used the myIDP tool I spent a few weeks on it.
-Take your time.

 4. Keep Learning: